Booooooomy/Booooooomy.github.io/_posts/2018-06-30-Pointer-and-dereference-operator.md

 # Pointer

 ## Definition of Pointer:
 A pointer is a variable that holds the memory address of an object. *We can simply think of a pointer as another variable that contains address in it.*
 If we want to make a variable pNum, which is a pointer pointing to the address of num, it can be defined like this.
 ```c++
 Int* pNum = &num;
 ```
-it has a same structure as int num = 3;.
+it has the same structure as int num = 3;.
 A pointer cannot be compiled without initialization just like other types like int.

-## Why pointers are so important?
+## Why are pointers so important?

 1. As the amount of data gets bigger, passing a pointer is much efficient than passing the entire data structure.
 2. The pointer gives you a direct access to the data.